Sell In May And Go Away

 A Fed-Fueled Rally

-The fear or missing out has been palpable in recent days, as the S&P 500 marches towards its 200-day moving average, and the rally broadens to include small cap stocks.
+The fear of missing out has been palpable in recent days, as the S&P 500 marches towards its 200-day moving average, and the rally broadens to include small cap stocks.
 We have also started to see a rotation in leadership in recent days to early cycle sectors like financials, industrials and materials, as though we were on the cusp of a new economic expansion.
 These developments make it easy to fall victim to the idea that we will have a V-shaped recovery in the economy.

 Some pundits are still convinced that the stock market, as a component of the index of leading indicators, is a discounting mechanism of economic activity.
 In other words, the stock market looks ahead three to six months down the road, discounting the eventual economic reality.
 Therefore, the rapid V-shaped recovery in the stock market portends a similar recovery in the economy.